 What should you know about taxation?

 If you're legally separated or divorced, it's important to become familiar with the applicable tax rules regarding filing status, dependent children, alimony, and property disposition.
 Indeed, understanding the tax implications of your initial preferences regarding child custody and property settlement may alter or influence your final decisions.
-For more information about these topics, see our separate topic discussion, Tax Issues Related to Divorce.

 What should you know about budgeting and finances?